kivy/kivy-sdk-packager/osx/README.md

       ./create-osx-dmg.sh MyApp.app MyApp

   This creates the MyApp.dmg in your current directory.
+* TODO: figure out how to sign the dmg/app.
 * Clean up and unmount and mounted DMGs if needed.